 Violence Project offers information and resources for gay men in violent relationships.

-In conclusion, improving the effectiveness of treatment of the victim is important.
+In conclusion, improving the effectiveness of the victim’s treatment is essential.
 Furthermore, the legal protection of victims should be strengthened.
 There should be accountability to ensure treatment for abusers.
 Finally, domestic abuse faced by individuals who are in LGBT relationships should be taken seriously.
 No one deserves to go through abuse of any kind.
-Therefore, the ability for us to rid society of this menace will make it a better and safer place for all.
+Therefore, our ability to rid society of this menace will make it a better and safer place for all.

 Domestic Violence FAQs